 - Improve access to comprehensive and quality care.

-The eHealth Program supports the administration of the Wisconsin Medicaid EHR Incentive Program, which provides incentive payments to Medicaid providers who adopt and meaningfully use EHRs, through regulatory analysis, solution management, and the processing of incentive program applications.
-For more information, visit the Medicaid EHR Incentive Program webpage.
+Support the administration of the Wisconsin Medicaid Promoting Interoperability Program.
+The eHealth Program supports the administration of the Wisconsin Medicaid Promoting Interoperability Program (formerly known as the EHR Incentive Program), which provides incentive payments to Medicaid providers who adopt and meaningfully use EHRs, through regulatory analysis, solution management, and the processing of incentive program applications.
+For more information, visit the Wisconsin Medicaid Promoting Interoperability Program page.

 Federal Government Partners